 - a.
-The Code is designed to provide guidance on the advertising and marketing of cosmetic products, specifically with respect to consumer communication
+The Cosmetic Code is designed to provide guidance on the advertising and marketing of cosmetic products, specifically with respect to the consumer being well informed about the products they purchase.

-- The Code is concerned with the communication of the benefits and efficacy of cosmetic products.
-For other general claims not covered by The Code, the ARB South African Code of Advertising Practice should be referred to
+- b.
+The Cosmetic Code is concerned with the communication of the safety and efficacy of cosmetic products.
+For other general claims not covered by the Cosmetic Code, the Code of Advertising Practice should be referred to

 - c.
-The Code applies to all aspects of claims including text, symbols, visual representations, figures, names and trademarks
+The Cosmetic Code applies to all aspects of claims including text, symbols, visual representations, figures, names and trademarks

 - d.
-The Code only applies to cosmetic products as defined in the Foodstuffs, Cosmetics and Disinfectants (Act 54 of 1972), as follows:
+The Cosmetic Code only applies to cosmetic products as defined in the Foodstuffs, Cosmetics and Disinfectants (Act 54 of 1972), as follows:

-- i. ""Cosmetic" "means any article, preparation or substance (except a medicine as defined in the Medicines and Related Substances Act (Act 101 of 1965)) intended to be rubbed, poured, sprinkled or sprayed on or otherwise applied to the human body, including the epidermis, hair, teeth, mucous membranes of the oral cavity, lips and external genital organs, for purposes of cleansing, perfuming, correcting body odours, conditioning, beautifying, protecting, promoting attractiveness or improving or altering the appearance, and includes any part of ingredient of any such article or substance"
+- i.
+"Cosmetic" "means any article, preparation or substance (except a medicine as defined in the Medicines and Related Substances Act (Act 101 of 1965)) intended to be rubbed, poured, sprinkled or sprayed on or otherwise applied to the human body, including the epidermis, hair, teeth, mucous membranes of the oral cavity, lips and external genital organs, for purposes of cleansing, perfuming, correcting body odours, conditioning, beautifying, protecting, promoting attractiveness or improving or altering the appearance, and includes any part of ingredient of any such article or substance"

 - e.
 This definition specifies 6 functions pertaining to cosmetic products, namely

 - i.
 To clean

 - ii.
 To perfume

 - iii.
 To change appearance

 - iv.
 To correct body odours

 - v.
 To protect

 - vi.
 To keep in good condition

 - vii.
 If a product does not have at least one of the functions listed above as its primary purpose, then it is not a cosmetic

 - f.
 The field of application of cosmetics is

 - i.
 The epidermis

 - ii.
 The hair system

 - iii.
 The nails

 - iv.
 The lips

 - v.
 The external genital organs

 - vi.
 The teeth

 - vii.
 The mucous membranes of the oral cavity

 - g.
-Products intended to be ingested, inhaled or applied to body parts not covered by the above definition are not considered to be cosmetics
+Products intended to be ingested, inhaled or applied to body parts not covered by the above definition are not considered to be cosmetic products

 - h.
 Mechanism of Action

 - i.
 Temporary action;

 - ii.
-Improvement of appearance in all fields of application;

-iii.
-To be used regularly to maintain the effect or;The effect is aimed at grooming and enhancing the appearance in all fields of application as per the definition of a cosmetic
+Improvement of appearance in all fields of application; - To be used regularly to maintain the effect or; The effect is aimed at grooming and/ or enhancing the appearance in all fields of application, as per the definition of a cosmetic product